YodaTheCoder/ProjectEulerJS/README.md

 My solutions to the [Project Euler](https://projecteuler.net/about) problems.

 In all instances I am trying to make the solution as extensible as possible.
-For example, problem 1
+For example, Problem 1

 ```
 If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these multiples is 23.